VHDL: Design examples

-(Notice that RTL stands for Register transfer level design.)
+(Notice that RTL stands for register transfer level design.)
 While the example above may seem verbose to HDL beginners, many parts are either optional or need to be written only once.
 Generally, simple functions like this are part of a larger behavioral module, instead of having a separate module for something so simple.
-In addition, use of elements such as the std_logic type might at first seem to be an overkill.
+In addition, the use of elements such as the std_logic type might at first seem to be overkill.
 One could easily use the built-in bit type and avoid the library import in the beginning.
 However, using a form of many-valued logic, specifically 9-valued logic (U,X,0,1,Z,W,H,L,-), instead of simple bits (0,1) offers a very powerful simulation and debugging tool to the designer which currently does not exist in any other HDL.

 In the examples that follow, one will see that VHDL code can be written in a very compact form.
 However, more experienced designers usually avoid these compact forms and use a more verbose coding style for the sake of readability and maintainability.

 Synthesizable constructs and VHDL templates

 VHDL is frequently used for two different goals: simulation of electronic designs and synthesis of such designs.
-Synthesis is a process where a VHDL is compiled and mapped into an implementation technology such as an FPGA or an ASIC.
+Synthesis is a process where VHDL is compiled and mapped into an implementation technology such as an FPGA or an ASIC.

 Not all constructs in VHDL are suitable for synthesis.
-For example, most constructs that explicitly deal with timing such as wait for 10 ns; are not synthesizable despite being valid for simulation.
+For example, most constructs that explicitly deal with timing, such as wait for 10 ns; are not synthesizable despite being valid for simulation.
 While different synthesis tools have different capabilities, there exists a common synthesizable subset of VHDL that defines what language constructs and idioms map into common hardware for many synthesis tools.
 IEEE 1076.6 defines a subset of the language that is considered the official synthesis subset.
-It is generally considered a "best practice" to write very idiomatic code for synthesis as results can be incorrect or suboptimal for non-standard constructs.
+It is generally considered a best practice to write very idiomatic code for synthesis, as results can be incorrect or suboptimal for non-standard constructs.

 MUX template

 The multiplexer, or 'MUX' as it is usually called, is a simple construct very common in hardware design.
-The example below demonstrates a simple two to one MUX, with inputs A and B, selector S and output X. Note that there are many other ways to express the same MUX in VHDL.
+The example below demonstrates a simple two-to-one MUX, with inputs A and B, selector S and output X. Note that there are many other ways to express the same MUX in VHDL.

 X <= A when S = '1' else B;

 A more complex example of a MUX with 4×3 inputs and a 2-bit selector: